Engin-Boot/no-oggy-in-cs-anudeepthika/README.md

 # Collections Exercise

-I want to remove the names starting with "oggy" from the given list.
+I removed the names starting with "oggy" from the given list without any reason!!